Shiv10/picksy-backend/README.md

     * fix: When a bug is fixed
     * refactor: When the code is refactored

-> Note: Specify WIP: `Pull Request Message` if a Merge Request is made, but the branch is still not ready to merge. <br>Example: `feat: remove timeLimit constraint [WIP]`
+> Note: Specify WIP: `Pull Request Message` if a Merge Request is made, but the branch is still not ready to merge. <br>Example: `feat [WIP]: remove timeLimit constraint`

 ## Tutorials